Bio Ethanol Projects

 Wet milling process needs clean, steeped and degermed corn in order to obtain the germ for corn oil extraction.
 After that, corn is defibrated to obtain fibers, and gluten and starch are also separated.
 The following steps in the bioethanol production are the same as in dry-grind process: saccharification, fermentation, distillation and ethanol dehydration.
 Ethanol yield per kg of corn in the dry-grind process is 0.3235 and in the wet mill process 0.2919.

 Among SSF and SHF (separated hydrolysis and fermentation) processes that are usually used for bioethanol production from starch-containing raw materials, the technology that incorporates the yeast propagation (from active dry yeasts) in the bioreactor during initial saccharification is also applied for bioethanol production.
-This technology is called simultaneous saccharification, yeast propagation and fermentation (SSYPF; 103).
+This technology is called simultaneous saccharification, yeast propagation and fermentation (SSYPF;??103).

 Bioethanol Production from Raw Materials that Contain Lignocellulose